Introduction and first stages

 Walking to, through, and from these locations presents its own liminality.
 As mentioned before, leaving the everyday to put the project into practice, knowing that I would return once the excursion was over, a liminal state is formed for the work to be actualised.
 Passing through locations, listening to these environments, attending to experiences, creating and shaping the piece itself; as much as the work is about place and space, it is contained within time, and through my own solitary experience.
 Liking myself as a lone satellite in orbit around the town, both physically detached from the nature of the everyday, yet linked to it via listening, recording and experience, sometimes from a close proximity (within the imagined line of the edge, like underpasses or industrial estates), or observing from a place further out (the expanded edge, such as Ladies Walk or the immediate countryside fields), I felt as if my own solitude simultaneously connected me to, and disconnected me from the everyday and the rest of the world.
 The outsiderness that I felt was both physical and psychological, influenced by my own memories and my own sense of identity, yet never fully cut-off that I could not return to daily life within the town.
 These solitary walks allowed me to experience the passing, changing environments as I moved through them; a suburb that turns into a business estate, the edgeland paths that create links between different areas such as these, and the tarmac and asphalt roads that turn into gravel and dirt that turn into the grassy country paths and bridleways.
 Also, the passing of sound environments, where the quiet suburbs and their infrequent foreground traffic change into a different kind of quiet of the business estates, and where the overwhelming busy roads turn into the layered and broken drones as the physical distance from them stretches the sound environment out into the fields.

 Linking in with these experiences are my own memories that shift around the town, sometimes familiar, sometimes unfamiliar, and otherwise in-between.
-Some of these locations connect my past memories with the present, places that I have frequented in the past and which stretches to today, places I still visit.
+Some of these locations connect my past memories with the present, places that I have frequented in the past and that I still visit.
 Other locations I had never set foot in before, such as the fields just beyond the north of Finkley Down farm, or the newly-built housing estate of Augusta Park to the north of the town, some of which is still in construction.
 At the time of writing, I now have new memories since discovering these places, of my relatively recent experiences from carrying out this project.
 Layers of memories from events and non-events that have occurred in the recent past or further back, even before I ever thought about pursuing music or composition.
 From this, with the aid of the different forms of memorizing, my internal thoughts connect with the external sound environments of these locations, where the self and the world meet, and these memories and feelings represent the liminal state where the inner and outer worlds collide.

 The final walk and recording session took place on the edge of a small farmland field to the south-west of the town, the in-between land before Andover meets the nearby villages of Upper Clatford and Abbots Ann.
 There was a thin fog, towards the end of Winter, and I was surrounded by a semi-busy country road to my near-immediate right, the A343 to the west of the field, that links up with the A303 trunk road to the north of the field.
 It's strange to think, as common as this is, that the sound environment of this field is totally defined by the busy roads that surround it.
-The soundworld of the field is that of droning, oppressive traffic that physically surrounds it and audibly contains it.
+The soundworld of the field is that of the droning, oppressive traffic that physically surrounds it and audibly contains it.
 If I were to take a photograph of the field without recording the experience of the sound environment that defines it, one may imagine a quiet area with tweets and chirps from swallows and other such birds, and maybe a small breeze snaking through the grass and distant trees.
 This, obviously, is not the case.
-Sound, certainly in this case, defines the reality of my experience of this environment much more so than image.
+Sound, certainly in this case, defines the reality of my experience of this environment much more than image.
 However, the same may be true of the other way around – if I were to only present a recording of the location, without an image, one may think of this location as an urban area such as an industrial estate.
 The two forms need to come together to communicate the experience as fully as possible – this is how the project itself has been presented.
-The texts that also support these recordings come from my own experiences of the locations; it is an attempt to put across my own solitary experiences into the record of the project, the record and presentation of borders #2.
-Not only are these recordings presenting the sound environments of these locations, but more importantly presenting that someone has experienced these locations, specifically that I have experienced these locations in an attempt to explore the liminality of the edge of a town, where urban meets rural, through the experience of solitude.
+The texts that also support these recordings came from my own experiences of the locations; it is an attempt to put across my own solitary experiences into the record of the project, the record and presentation of borders #2.
+Not only do these recordings present the sound environments of these locations, but more importantly demonstrate that someone has experienced these locations, specifically that I have experienced these locations in an attempt to explore the liminality of the edge of a town, where urban meets rural, through the experience of solitude.
 Experience, certainly in the context of this project, is the liminal state between imagination and reality.